The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Conclusions

-Our analysis also demonstrates that combining lower- and higher-order statistics in the reduced 3PCF is a promising strategy, as it enables the identification of neutrino-induced signatures in structures that are weakly sensitive to their effect in the connected 3PCF (e.g., right-angled triangles).
+Our analysis also demonstrated that the reduced 3PCF enables the identification of neutrino-induced signatures in structures that are weakly sensitive to their effect in the connected 3PCF (e.g., right-angled triangles).
 Moreover, the reduced 3PCF has the advantage that its modeling is independent of $\sigma_8$.
 Nevertheless, due to the overall lower detectability of the reduced 3PCF compared to the connected 3PCF, a more synergistic exploitation of the former together with the latter will require cosmological volumes larger than those targeted by current surveys.

 This paper is the first of an exploratory research program aimed at quantifying the neutrino information content encoded in the 3PCF.
-In future analyses, we plan to investigate the full-shape dependence of the 3PCF on cosmological parameters (including the sum of neutrino masses) to quantify its constraining power, and combine the information provided by higher-order statistics with two-point statistics in a joint likelihood analysis, to maximize the scientific return from galaxy clustering in view of forthcoming data.
-In this perspective, this work is directly relevant in preparation of the data releases from Stage-IV surveys, e.g., Euclid \citep{Euclid_definition_laureijs, Euclid_definition}, DESI \citep{DESI_definition}, 4MOST \citep{4MOST_def}, and the Nancy Grace Roman Space Telescope \citep{nancy_grace}, and its potential will be further enhanced by the even larger volumes covered by future Stage-V facilities, such as the proposed Widefield Spectroscopic Telescope \citep[WST;][]{wst_white_paper}, which aims to map the galaxy distribution up to $z \sim 5.5$, providing unprecedented statistics.
+In future analyses, we plan to investigate the full-shape dependence of the 3PCF on cosmological parameters (including the sum of neutrino masses) to quantify its constraining power and combine the information provided by higher-order statistics with two-point statistics in a joint likelihood analysis, to maximize the scientific return from galaxy clustering in view of forthcoming data.
+In this perspective, this work is directly relevant in preparation of the data releases from stage-IV surveys such as Euclid \citep{Euclid_definition_laureijs, Euclid_definition}, DESI \citep{DESI_definition}, 4MOST \citep{4MOST_def}, and the Nancy Grace Roman Space Telescope \citep{nancy_grace}, and its potential will be further enhanced by the even larger volumes covered by future stage-V facilities, such as the proposed Wide-field Spectroscopic Telescope \citep[WST;][]{wst_white_paper}, which aims to map the galaxy distribution up to $z \sim 5.5$, providing unprecedented statistics.

 \begin{appendix}